You Can Pass Your Theory Test with help from 4testpass.com your online driving test expert.

 Need help with the UK Theory Test?

-The DSA offers assistance for various different needs, such as hearing or reading difficulties and taking the theory test in other languages.
+The DVSA offers assistance for various different needs, such as hearing or reading difficulties.

 Someone who is deaf or has hearing difficulties can take the theory test in British sign language.